miklevin/MikeLev.in/_posts/2023-05-15-spoiler-there-is-no-solla-sollew-the-solutions-are-within-you.md

 in this book the power of that story, suffice to say that when you find yourself projecting your own internal problems onto others, especially those who can't defend themselves, take up lessons from Solla Sollew and ***inhibit yourself***.
-I call it the Solla Sollew Uptake Inhibitor techniqu .
-It's 100% natural and won't interfere with your natural development.
+I call it the Solla Sollew Uptake Inhibitor technique.
+It's much more natural than the alternatives and won't interfere with the development of your own self-regulation mechanisms at a critical time in your life.

+You know, sometimes you are denied the chance to be involved in important life decisions as expressly laid out, and you have to take matters into your own hands.
+It's always best to explore options that are not as dramatic as what you are capable of, given the situation and evidence.
+If someone evades the issue every time it's brought up, make it an issue they can't evade.
+Some things are important enough.

+And even though Dr. Seuss cheated on his wife, thus exposing his moral character human weakness, ***and*** even though such infidelity and betrayal is always advertised in-your-face making it very hard to forgive, let's try to cut Dr. Seuss a break.
+I think you would like the same chance at redemption.

-Even though Dr. Seuss cheated on his first wife and such infidelity is very hard to forgive and it ended up driving Hellen Palmer to suicide, that just redoubles the importance of stepping in when health and safety are at issue.
+The fact that Dr. Seuss drove his sick wife Hellen Palmer to suicide, just reinforces the importance of doing the right thing when innocent bystanders are at risk from your behavior.

-It's important enough to let go of your static ways and try to make yourself a better person.
-Open Solla Sollew and give it a read.
+Keep an open mind and open up ***I Had Trouble in getting to Solla Sollew*** and give it a read.
 Who knows, you might even find yourself reading it to your kids.